 The discount rate used to measure the Total OPEB Liability, as required by generally accepted accounting principles for the Actuarial Accrued Liability calculated using the Individual Entry Age Normal Cost Method, was based on the yield or index rate for 20-year Tax-Exempt General Obligation Municipal bonds with an average rating of AA/Aa or higher (Bond Buyer General Obligation 20-bond municipal index for bonds that mature in 20 years).
-Discount rate assumptions were 2.97% and 2.20% for the measurement dates of August 31, 2019 and 2020, respectively.
+Discount rate assumptions were 2.20% for the measurement date of August 31, 2020.